 - Much faster closing than a regular refinance.
 Without a new appraisal, credit and income checks, the FHA Streamline Refi may be able to close in two or three weeks.
 So, you can start to enjoy that lower payment quickly!

-Takeaways on Refinancing in 2017
+Takeaways on Home Refinancing

 A rate and term refinance or a new mortgage to receive cash back can be a great way to lower your rate, and to get the cash you need for a major purchase.
 Review our guidelines above so you can decide if a refinance makes sense for you.

-8 Ways to Make Home Refinancing Easy
+8 Ways to Make Home Mortgage Refinancing Easy

 Refinancing the mortgage on your home is something that a lot of people consider.
 But many of them actually never do it.
 If you have been thinking about home refinancing, below are the best ways to get it done easy.